Is There Such a Thing as Post Puppy Blues?

-If you are feeling somewhat anxious about a new dog or puppy in the house, you can get lots of help by attending puppy classes, where you are bound to meet lots of other owners feeling the same way.
-Learning how to handle, train and engage with your dog will set you well on the road to a fantastic partnership with him and after a few short weeks, you will wonder why on earth you ever felt so worried, or how you would manage, without your wonderful family companion.
+Puppy classes are a great way to meet other new dog owners who might be feeling the same way.
+Learning how to train and engage with your dog, will set you well on the road to a fantastic partnership.
+After a few short weeks, you will wonder why on earth you ever felt so worried, or how you would manage, without your wonderful family companion.

-If, like me, you fall totally head over heels with having a dog about the place, you may well be thinking about having another one in a year or two – and most likely you will go through the whole thing all over again!
-For me, the extra work, lack of freedom and the frustrations of training are all worth it by a country mile; that and knowing that it’s a small sacrifice to make for many years of loyal companionship from probably one of the best friends you are ever likely to have.
+Once you fall head over heels with one dog, you may well be thinking about having another.
+Most likely, you will go through the whole thing all over again!
+However, the extra work, temporary lack of freedom and the frustrations of training are all worth it.
+It is but a small sacrifice to make, in return for many years of loyal companionship from probably one of the best friends you are ever likely to have.